If I’m Not a Nurse, Can I Still Go to NP School?

 How to Become a Nurse Practitioner Without a Nursing Degree

-Having a master of science in nursing (MSN) and a registered nurse (RN) licensure are mandatory to become an NP.
-However, there are options for prospective students who have some nursing experience or those with a bachelor's degree from a different academic background.
+Holding a master of science in nursing (MSN) and being licensed as a registered nurse (RN) are mandatory to become an NP.
+However, there are options for prospective students who have some nursing experience or those with a bachelor’s degree from a different academic background.

 These learners can shift their career focus without having to start all over by taking advantage of various programs designed specifically for them.
 These options allow a more efficient pathway to this role.
 Listed below are four avenues to consider.